 - Increased light and snow interception on trails

 - Umbrella tree removal and overhanging branch removal to reduce frozen “snow bombs” in the tracks and on the combed trail width from overhanging branches during freeze-thaw conditions (emphasis on the hills) – safer for skiers on the hills

-- Improved sight lines for 2-way skier traffic on sharp corners and at junctions (e.g. Hot Shot – Ermine Frolic, sharp corner at the bottom of Jay Walk hill on Ermine Frolic Loop, merging junctions on Larch Hills Rd. at Larch Lake Loop and East Dales, sharp turn on Larch Lake Loop at Moonwalk junction.
+- Improved sight lines for 2-way skier traffic on sharp corners and at junctions (e.g. Hot Shot – Ermine Frolic, sharp corner at the bottom of Jay Walk hill and north of there on Ermine Frolic Loop, merging junctions on Larch Hills Rd. at Larch Lake Loop and East Dales, sharp turn on Larch Lake Loop at Moonwalk junction.

 - In the fall of 2014, early January 2015 and 2016 and 2017, just before the RK-S Loppet, 230 volunteer hours were also invested “dressing up” the 17K and 30K Recreational Loppet routes.

 - Fewer branches obstructing the PB track setter

 - Our work focus has been on track set trail hill sections to make these safer for skiers (eg. Baby Moonwalk hills, Sky Trail hills, Hot Shot, Stig’s Loop hill, upper Larch Hills Rd. hills to Cec’s Cabin plateau, Heart Break Hill, Panorama, Camel’s Hump)

-- We are currently (fall 2016) working on the “Core Area” trails (Chalet to South Hub plateau) where most skiers enjoy skiing most of the time (eg. Cottonwood Cutoff, East Dales, lower Baby Moonwalk…)
+- We are currently (fall 2017) working on the “Core Area” trails (Chalet to South Hub plateau) where most skiers enjoy skiing most of the time (eg. Cottonwood Cutoff, East Dales, Ermine Frolic Loop…)